 ICN’s beautiful and efficient Terminal 2 opened on January 18, 2018 (just in time for the PyeongChang Winter Olympics).
 Priority Pass offers three great lounge choices there to complement the four Korean Air lounges (one first class, two business class (Prestige) and one Morning Calm).

 After visiting the “new and improved” Korean Air Prestige Lounge West, I made a quick tour of the Terminal 2 Priority Pass lounges.
 This would complete The Great Seoul/Incheon (ICN) Priority Pass Lounge Crawl through all now 11 Priority Pass lounges at ICN.
+This post reviews the East Korean Air Prestige Lounge.

 The crawl began last year with reviews of the five Priority Pass lounges in Terminal 1 and the three Priority Pass lounges in the Concourse Terminal.
 ICN is such a great airport, though, that it is possible to have an enjoyable long layover without visiting a lounge.
 Lounges?…We Don’t Need No Stinking Lounges!
 The Great Seoul/Incheon (ICN) Priority Pass Lounge Crawl Part 3.